 What Happens if You Fail to Register as a CIS Subcontractor

 - Automatic deduction of 30% from your pay by the contractor you work for;

-- An automatic penalty by HMRC for failing to register as self employed;
+- An automatic penalty of £100 by HMRC for failing to register as self-employed;

-- Further automatic penalties for failing to submit a self assessment tax return form;
+- Further automatic penalties for failing to submit a self-assessment tax return forms;

 So if you are undertaking construction work, don’t delay and make sure you get yourself registered.